1. General provisions

 As a data controller, the Organiser has implemented and maintains appropriate technical and organisational measures in such a manner that its processing of personal data meets the requirements of French and European Data Protection Laws and in particular GDPR.

 Participants may exercise their right to access, obtain, correct and oppose the use of their personal data, to the extent that such data is processed solely by the Organiser, by writing to Privacy Centre webform (https://privacy.reedexpo.com/en-gb/privacy-centre.html).
 In case of unsatisfied answer to Participants’ request, Participants may raise a complaint before the French National Data Protection Authority (Commission Nationale Informatique et Libertés or CNIL) www.cnil.fr

-Within the framework of the Contract, Exhibitor may process, collect or access data of participants.
-Consequently, Parties (Exhibitor and the Organizer) undertake to strictly respect the General data Protection Regulation as Data Controllers, and in particular they will inform the data subjects subject to the data process and will protect the data.
+Within the framework of the Contract, the Exhibitor may process, collect or access data of participants.the Participants.
+Consequently, the Parties (the Exhibitor and the OrganizerOrganiser) undertake to strictly respect the General data Protection Regulation as Data Controllers, and in particular they will inform the data subjects subject to the data process and will protect the data.

 23. Compliance with laws